-Does the program use treatments backed by scientific evidence?
+Does the program use treatments backed by scientific evidence

-Effective drug abuse treatments can include behavioral therapy, medications, or, ideally, their combination.
+Effective substance use disorder treatments can include behavioral therapy, medications, or, ideally, their combination.
 Examples of evidence-supported behavioral therapies are cognitive behavioral therapy, motivational incentives, and motivational interviewing.
 Medications are an important part of treatment for many patients, especially when combined with behavioral therapies.